cmr6689/WebCheckers/docs/DesignDoc.md

 The MVP features are the ability to sign in, select an opponent, start a game, perform basic checkers moves (Move, Single and multi-jump, kinging and winging/losing).

 ### Roadmap of Enhancements

-We plan to include two top-level enhancements to our program, Spectator Mode and Replay Mode.
+We plan to include two top-level enhancements to our program, Move Helper and AI player.
 We plan to implement them in that order as well.

 ## Application Domain